Diane Youdale

-Diane Patricia Youdale (born 13 February 1970) is an English television personality, who is best known for her role as Jet on the television series Gladiators.
+Diane Jetstrong (born 13 February 1970 as Diane Patricia Youdale) is an English television personality, who played Jet on the television series Gladiators.

 Career

 In 1990, Youdale played the She-Wolf in the Finnegan/Pinchuk Company, HTV and MCA Television Entertainment production, She-Wolf of London.
 The prosthetics required took four hours to apply and three hours to remove.

 Youdale trained as a choreographer before joining Gladiators at the age of 22.

-In November 1994, she released her first single, I Don't Know, a collaboration with ISM, which reached a peak of 100 on the UK Single Chart.
+In November 1994, she released her first single, "I Don't Know", a collaboration with ISM, which reached a peak of 100 on the UK Single Chart.
 An accompanying album, No Covers, released in the same year, failed to chart.
 She left the Gladiators in 1996 after sustaining a neck injury on the show.
+She later said that she did not want to risk a more serious injury.
 She then co-hosted the final original series of Finders Keepers with Neil Buchanan in 1996, and in the same year, was the hostess on You Bet!, with Darren Day.

-“I was beginning to see more spinal injuries.
-You can damage your ankle or your knee and it will recover, but breaking your neck – that’s a different story.
-After my accident, I decided to quit while I could.
-I decided it wasn’t worth it any more.
-I wanted to leave while I could still walk out of the studio.
-I love hiking and I didn’t want that to be taken from me for the sake of someone’s entertainment.”

-After attempting to become a presenter, Youdale later re-trained as a psychotherapist.

-On 2 July 2008 it was announced that Sky had plans to do a revival of the hit show Gladiators.
-Diane Youdale, following an interview with Loaded magazine quotes that "Sky reckon they're going to run it for three to four years so I've said to them why not wait until the last ever episode and then I make my comeback then?" she commented.
-However that will all depend on how well the show does in the ratings.
+Youdale later retrained as a psychotherapist.
+In 2008, it was announced that Sky was developing a revival of Gladiators.
+In an interview with Loaded magazine, Youdale said that "Sky reckon they're going to run it for three to four years so I've said to them why not wait until the last ever episode and then I make my comeback then?".
 She ended up as a reporter on the show, as well as co-hosting the Gladiators podcast.

-Later in 2008, Youdale joined BBC Tees to co-present the Monday-Friday mid-morning show with Neil Green.
-The show started on 22 September 2008 and Youdale's last show was 21 January 2011.
+Later in 2008, Youdale joined BBC Tees to co-present the weekday mid-morning show with Neil Green.
+She co-presented the programme from 22 September 2008 to 21 January 2011.

-Youdale briefly appeared as Jet in the second Big Fat Quiz of the '90s special broadcast by Channel 4 in 2013.